SimunPauli/transit-reconstruction-engine/README.md

 Unmatched OTP legs, such as extra transfer walks, incur no penalty.
-The current weights set the street-duration and transit-distance terms to `0`, because respondents’ reported transit distances are considered unreliable, and because duration on street and transit legs is already indirectly captured by the departure- and arrival-time terms.
+The current weights set the street-duration and transit-distance terms to `0`, because respondents’ reported transit distances are considered unreliable, and because sum of duration on street and transit legs is already indirectly captured by the departure- and arrival-time terms.
 The WSS is:

 $$